Julius Fogle: Amateur career

 Fogle had a distinguished amateur career, culminating in him winning the 2002 national amateur middleweight championship and 2002 United States Challenge.
 He was also the 1997 and 2000 National Police Athletic League middleweight champion.
 He qualified for both the 2000 and 2004 Olympic Trials in the middleweight division.
 He was a seven-time former All-Army and Armed Forces Gold Medalist and 1997 World Military Games bronze medalist.
 He won the inaugural 2001 National Ringside Tournament and won a silver medal in the 2003 Pan Am Games Qualifier.
 He was a 3-time State and Regional Golden Gloves Gold Medalist winning a Silver Medal in the 1998 and Bronze in the 1999 National Golden Gloves.
-He served as a USA Boxing Athlete Representative on the Board of Directors from 2003–2004 and had a brief amateur coaching stint in 2004.
+He served as a USA Boxing Athlete Representative on the Board of Directors from 2003 to 2004 and had a brief amateur coaching stint in 2004.
 During his amateur career he faced the likes of Jermain Taylor, Jeff Lacy, Jerson Ravelo, Daniel Eduourd, Andre Ward and Andre Dirrell.